George "Rube" Deneau: London Tecumsehs, 1913

 In 1913 all the Canadian League teams had new or reshuffled managers except Brantford and Hamilton.
 Deneau was traded to the London Tecumsehs.
 (The team had changed its name from the "Cockneys" in 1912, but newspapers continued to use the old name in their reports.)
 Rube came on as manager, pitcher, and utility outfielder.
 The league also instituted a new salary limit of $150 a month, which had been just an ordinary player's salary last season.

-On July 27 London was leading the league but lost to Ottawa 3-1.
+On July 27, London was leading the league but lost to Ottawa 3-1.
 In the game "Manager Rube Deneau got into a row with Umpire Jocko Halligan, the London chief claiming that the Senators were putting licorice on the ball to prevent [London pitcher Bobby] Heck's spitball from working.
 Halligan examined the ball and tossed it back into play."
-Spitballs were permissible until the major leagues phased them out in the 1920s.

 By August 23 Ottawa was leading London in the standings .650 to .593.
 On that day the teams played a double-header in Ottawa that Halligan later called "the most exciting game of baseball he had ever witnessed in his 20 years experience on the diamond."
 In the first game London led 5-3 until the ninth, thanks to a Deneau grand slam in the fourth inning and an insurance run in the seventh.
 Deneau was also pitching well, but after giving up two hits and a run in the ninth he called Heck in to relieve him with two men out and two on base.
 Tragically, Heck walked his first batter and gave up a double to the second, losing the game 6-5.
 The second game was even more unusual.
 It went 12 scoreless innings and then had to be called on account of darkness.

 The following week London played its last two games at home before crowds of over 10,000.
 The team finished the season just one game behind Ottawa, with a .621 average.
 For the year, Deneau had pitched 105.1 innings in 17 games (won 5, lost 5), leading the league in strikeouts with 71.
 He also fielded in 94 games (fielding percentage: .754) and batted .291 in 296 at-bats (slugging: .399).

 After the regular season Deneau took his London team to Windsor for an exhibition game against the home team on Sept.
 6. On the 21st, he led an all-star selection from the Canadian League against the Packards, a Detroit amateur team.